Some final assets of the project

 What are real people experiencing and dealing with?

-As I only got one person for an interview within the intended timeframe, I also referenced Reddit, as the anonymity of the site allows for people to be more honest about their struggles (albeit, also with posts and comments that may not be trusted fully).
+I also referenced Reddit, as the anonymity of the site may allow for some people to be more honest about their struggles (albeit, also with posts and comments that may not be trusted fully).
 In addition to gathering a little data on what people were saying on Reddit, I was also able to gather how people were able to interact in a discussion board versus an online chatroom.

 I also looked for an official source, WebMD, on their articles about dealing with eating disorders and best ways to help others struggling with the illness.

 The largest issue was a subscription cycle.
-While the team wanted this app to be accessible for all ages, including minors, introducing a payment model that the stakeholders wanted presented additional challenges for that goal.
+While the team wanted this app to be accessible for all ages, including minors, they also wanted to introduce a payment model.
 It lead to questions such as "Why not just use Reddit or Discord for free?" and "What does our app provide to amount to the cost?".

 In the end, the minimal viable product did not have a subscription model in place.